 An optimal follow-up plan should aim at selecting points in time where the chances of diagnosing healing complications are most effective.
 For obvious reasons, cost and the convenience of the patient and practitioner have to be taken into consideration when construction a good and cost-effective control system.
 The suggested follow-up plan for a given trauma entity are proposed based on a series of clinical studies where survival analysis has documented the most optimal time for diagnosis of pulp and periodontal healing complications.

 In the Dental Trauma Guide the terminology of healing complications has been based on the 2020 edition of the Textbook and Color Atlas of Traumatic Dental Injuries by Andreasen et al. In relation to pulpal healing the following outcome descriptions are used:

 In relation to PDL healing the following healing complications are described:

 - Infection-related root surface (inflammatory) resorption

-- Progressive or transient osseous root surface ankylosis-related (replacement) resorption
+- Progressive osseous root surface ankylosis-related (replacement) resorption